* *

 or he'd surely have been there.

-Are you going home for Christmas?
+you going Home of Christmas?

 Have you written you'll be there?